Number conservation in odd-particle number random phase approximation and extensions: Formulation

 \section{Formulation}

 Let us consider a nucleus consisting of $N$ nucleons and assume that the total Hamiltonian $H$ consists of the kinetic energy term and a two-body interaction.
 Let us assume that $|0\rangle$ is the ground state of the $N$ nucleon system with even $N$ and energy $E_0$ and that $|\mu\rangle$ is an exact eigenstate of the Hamiltonian for the $N-1$ system with an eigenvalue $E_\mu$ ($H|\mu\rangle=E_\mu|\mu\rangle$).
+(As will be pointed out below, oRPA and EoRPA have particle-hole symmetry and can describe the $N+1$ system as well.)